 MOD USA/9A42/1

-11.42 Should harmful interference be caused by an assignment recorded under No. 11.41 to any recorded assignment which was the basis of the unfavourable finding, the station using the frequency assignment recorded under No. 11.41shall, upon receipt of advice thereof, immediately eliminate this harmful interference.
+11.42 Should harmful interference be caused by an assignment recorded under No. 11.41 to any recorded assignment which was the basis of the unfavourable finding, the station using the frequency assignment recorded under No. 11.41shall, upon receipt of a detailed report of harmful interference using to the maximum extent possible the format prescribed in Appendix 10 of the Radio Regulations, immediately eliminate this harmful interference.Administrations involved shall cooperate in the resolution of the harmful interference and may request assistance from the Bureau, as necessary.

 ADD USA/9A42/2